Assugeni/Rafael-CookBook/README.md

 ### Testing

 1. Home Page:
-  - It contains **The best Recipes** section to visit the most popular recipies.
+  - It contains **The best Recipes** section to visit the most popular recipes.
-  - **All Receipes** section to view all kinds of recipies present in website uploaded by all users along with their name and emails.
+  - **All Receipes** section to view all kinds of recipes present in website uploaded by all users along with their name and emails.

   If you **click on any recipe card** it will take you to the recipe detail page showing all details(steps to cook, ingredients, cooking time etc)  of that specific dish.

-  If you click on button present at top named **My Recipes** will take you to the page which will show you filtered recipies uploaded by specific user.
+  If you click on button present at top named **My Recipes** will take you to the page which will show you filtered recipes uploaded by specific user.

 2. RecipeView: To View